 The current Chairman of our Board and Chief Executive Officer is Mr. Michael J. Koss.
 The Company has no fixed policy with respect to the separation of the offices of the Chairman of the Board and Chief Executive Officer.
 Our bylaws permit these positions to be held by the same person, and the Board believes that it is in the best interests of the Company to retain flexibility in determining whether to separate or combine the roles of Chairman and Chief Executive Officer based on our circumstances.
-The Board has determined that it is appropriate for Mr. Koss to serve as both Chairman and Chief Executive Officer because combining the roles of Chairman and Chief Executive Officer: (1) enhances the alignment between the Board and management in strategic planning and execution as well as operational matters, (2) avoids the confusion over roles, responsibilities and authority that can result from separating the positions, and (3) streamlines board process in order to conserve time for the consideration of the important matters the Board needs to address.
+The Board has determined that it is appropriate for Mr. Koss to serve as both Chairman and Chief Executive Officer because combining the roles of Chairman and Chief Executive Officer because combining the roles of Chairman and Chief Executive Officer is and management in strategic planning and execution as well as operational matters, (2) avoids the confusion over roles, responsibilities and authority that can result from separating the positions, and (3) streamlines board process in order to conserve time for the consideration of the important matters the Board needs to address.
 Further, four of our five current Board members have been deemed to be independent by our Board; therefore, we believe our Board structure provides sufficient independent oversight of our management.
 The Board has designated Mr. Doerr as lead independent director.